damon-murdoch/wmmt-reference/readme.md

 #### How do I increase my car's level?
 There are a number of ways to increase your car's level.
 These include Milestones such as first 100 online trophies or VS battle stars, then 200, 500 and so on.
+This also works similarly in the story mode, where you will rank up for every 10 wins, then 20 wins, then 50 and so on.

 Another way to progress is through the ghost battle mode, specifically Japan Challenge.
 Japan Challenge grants you